-The high expectation about mobile money's potential to positively impact the livelihoods of both women and men trapped in poverty is not adequately backed by evidence on rural women traders understanding, uses, and challenges.
-In this study we interviewed 100 rural women traders and conducted 9 focus groups in the Kasena Nankana Municipal about 80 percent indicated that if they had excess funds they would save with banks.

-Assembly to examine their locally self-sustaining eco-system and perceptions about mobile phones and money systems for extending and/or enhancing their livelihoods.

-Preliminary results showed that 90 percent of the traders rely on home savings, though whilst 74 percent used the MTN mobile network.
+The high expectations for mobile money's potential to positively impact the livelihoods of both women and men trapped in poverty is not adequately backed by evidence on rural women traders' understanding, uses, and challenges.
+In this study we interviewed 100 rural women traders and conducted nine focus groups in the Kasena Nankana Municipal Assembly to examine their locally self-sustaining ecosystem and perceptions about mobile phones and money systems for extending and/or enhancing their livelihoods.
+Preliminary results showed that 90% of the traders rely on home savings, though about 80% indicated that if they had excess funds then they would save with banks.
+About 77% of traders used mobile phones for a period of one to five years whilst 74% used the MTN mobile network.
 The reported challenge of rural women traders in mobile phone usage is poor network connectivity.
-In all, 82 percent of the respondents have no idea about mobile money and its perceived risk, and 81 percent of them reported that they don't use a barter system in their trading.
-The conclusion is that mobile money is still alien to rural women traders in the region we studied.
-Given the high mobile phone usage among rural women traders, there is potential for mobile money usage when the design is inclusive of, and responsive to, the saving needs of poor and marginalized rural populations.
+In all, 82% of the respondents have no idea about mobile money and its perceived risk, and 81% of them reported they don't use a barter system in their trading.
+The conclusion is that mobile money is still alien to rural women traders in the region that we studied.
+Given the high mobile phone usage among rural women traders, there is potential for mobile money usage when the design is inclusive of and responsive to the saving needs of poor and marginalized rural populations.